dropoff-co/com.dropoff.service.brawndo.client.java/README.md

 This is an optional piece of data.

-Once this data is created, you can create the order.

-    JsonObject createResponse = brawndo.order.create(orderCreateParams);

-Note that if you want to create this order on behalf of a managed client as an enterprise client user you will need to specify the company_id.

-    orderCreateParams.setCompanyId("1111111111111");
-    JsonObject createResponse = brawndo.order.create(orderCreateParams);

-The data in the callback will contain the id of the new order as well as the url where you can track the order progress.

-    String created_order_id = createResponse.get("data").getAsJsonObject().get("order_id").getAsString();
-    String created_order_url = createResponse.get("data").getAsJsonObject().get("url").getAsString();

 #### Order Items data.

 The order items section is an array of [items](#order_items) to add to the order.
 This is an optional piece of data.